 Another great way to use lemongrass is in a refreshing tea.
 Combine either fresh or dried leaves or stalks with ginger and hot water.
 Steep for ten minutes, strain, and sweeten to your liking with honey or sugar.

 You could try making your own essential oil from lemongrass, although it won’t be as pungent as the aromatherapy oil you can buy.
 To do this, you’ll need some mature lemongrass stalks.
 Discard the leaves as it’s the mature stalks that contain the highest concentrations of oil.

-Clean the stalks thoroughly and chop them into ½-1 inch sections.
+Clean the stalks thoroughly and chop them into half- to one-inch sections.
 Using a mortar and pestle, gently crush them to release the oils.

 Place the crushed stalks into a glass jar and cover them with a neutral carrier oil such as almond or grapeseed.

-Secure the lid and shake the jar before placing it in a sunny spot and leave it for 2-3 days, gently shaking once or twice a day.
+Secure the lid and shake the jar before placing it in a sunny spot and leave it for two to three days, gently shaking once or twice a day.
 Strain, then store the oil in a cool, dark place.